ByteXO/.github/profile/README.md

 **👨‍💼 Our current projects**

-- Nerdy Bot for Discord
+- Ilmo Bot for Discord (in collaboration wiht The Ilm Foundation)
 - Maintainer Bot for Discord
 - 521 Bot for Discord
 - Bimo (Next-gen social media)